achoung/react-resume-page/README.md

 Here is my [**Resume**](https://achoung.github.io/resume-page).

 ---
-A GitHub Pages powered resume template coded in React using my resume.
+A GitHub Pages powered resume template coded in React using my resume data.

-The React code has been cleaned up and linted using ESLint with the Airbnb styling guide and has been modified to fit my preference.
+The React code has been cleaned up and linted using ESLint with the Airbnb styling rules and has been modified to fit my preference.

-The original repository is found [here](https://github.com/tbakerx/react-resume-template).
+The original repository can be found [here](https://github.com/tbakerx/react-resume-template).